-Jake Wylie (Jr., Eagle, Idaho) and Jordan Harlow (Sr., Baker City, Ore.) each drove in a pair of runs for the Wildcats on two hits apiece, including a home run and a double, respectively.
-Clayton Truex (Jr., Kirkland, Wash.) went 4-for-5, Corey VanDomelen (Soph., Tigard, Ore.) hit 3-for-4 and Tim Wilson (Jr., Redmond, Wash.) supplied two more singles as Linfield outhit Southern Maine 17-6.
+Jake Wylie (Sr., Eagle, Idaho) and Jordan Harlow each drove in a pair of runs for the Wildcats on two hits apiece, including a home run and a double, respectively.
+Clayton Truex (Sr., Kirkland, Wash.) went 4-for-5, Corey VanDomelen (Jr., Tigard, Ore.) hit 3-for-4 and Tim Wilson supplied two more singles as Linfield outhit Southern Maine 17-6.

 Thomassen struck out nine on the afternoon against two walks, and only one of his six hits went for extra bases.
 The one was Forrest Chadwick’s fourth-inning solo home run, which blew up the shutout for the Linfield defense.
 That seemed a small price to pay, however, for limiting the nation's highest-scoring team (Southern Maine averaged 9.5 runs per game entering the Finals) to just one run.